kkazmie/SQL-Data-deletion/README.md

 # SQL-Data-deletion
-Deletes records from table "suppliers" for elements which transport type is not "TIR" or "BUS"
+Deletes records from table "suppliers" for elements which transport code is not "TIR" or "BUS"